cozy/cozy-mobile/README.md

-Make your changes in www-src
+Make your changes in www-src, use brunch to compile in wwww
-Launch in a terminal

     cd www-src
     npm install